tbrown/adventures/_drafts/1918-05-01-jenny-skunk.markdown

 into mischief when all the time they don't know that they are in mischief."
 She stroked Unc' Billy gently.

-The eyes of Farmer Brown's boy twinkled.
-He went over to a corner and pulled a straw from his mother's broom.
-Then he returned to Unc' Billy and began to tickle Unc' Billy's nose.
+The eyes of Farmer Brown's girl twinkled.
+She went over to a corner and pulled a straw from her mother's broom.
+Then she returned to Unc' Billy and began to tickle Unc' Billy's nose.
 Mrs. Brown looked puzzled.
 She was puzzled.

 "What are you doing that for?" she asked.

-"Just for fun," replied Farmer Brown's boy and kept on tickling Unc' Billy's nose.
+"Just for fun," replied Farmer Brown's girl and kept on tickling Unc' Billy's nose.
 Now Unc' Billy could stand having his tail pinched, and being carried head down, and being dropped on the ground, but this was too much for him; he wanted to sneeze.
 He had _got_ to sneeze.
 He did